 Plan to teach the online course for NMSU-Las Cruces within the next 18-months.

-    The CDI Spring 2018 online application deadline is January 19, 2017 by noon.
+    The CDI Fall 2018 online application deadline is August 21, 2018 by noon.
 To apply, please complete the application form.
 During the application process, applicants will need to choose one of the following: Tuesday Cohort, Friday Cohort, Online Cohort or Independent Cohort.
-Participants will be notified by 5:00 pm on January 19, 2017 of their acceptance into one of the programs.
+Participants will be notified by on or before 5:00 pm on August 22, 2018 of their acceptance into one of the programs.

     By participating in this program, you understand that: